BreanaMajors/BreezyIT/README.md

 - 👋 Hi, I’m @BreezyIT
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Data.
-- 🌱 I’m currently learning HTMl,CSS,Javascript.
 - 📫 Don't be afraid to reach out!
 Let's chat!

 <!---